Guitar Techniques and Skills for Beginners

 - 3.6 Bending and Pre-Bending

 The best way to learn guitar from A to Z

 Basic Guitar Technique

-Before we get into the really juicy techniques, you need to really master these basics.
+But before we get into the really juicy techniques, you need to master these basics.
 If you’re not good with these, do not move forward.

 Practice the fundamentals a bit, and it’ll make the more advanced skills below easier to handle.

 To hold a guitar pick correctly, hold the wide edge between outside edge of your curled index finger and under your thumb.
 You should have a firm grip, but make sure you’re not pinching the pick too hard.
 That restricts your wrist and elbow movement.
 How much the end of the pick sticks out and is used to strike a guitar string is up to you.

 With a proper grip on your pick, use your wrist to strike the 6th string (top/thickest string).
 Make sure you’re hitting the string cleanly – don’t hit other strings and make sure the string you hit rings out clearly.
 Try to hit each string individually and work on how quickly and cleanly you’re able to hit each string.

 — Related Content: How to read tabs for guitar —